-This is the place where you want to capture people's interest.
-Rather than saying, "Now I'm going to tell you the story of why trans inclusion is important," think about how you can set it up so people want to keep hearing the details.
+going to tell you the story of why transgender inclusion is important," think about how you can set it up so people want to keep hearing the details.
 This is also where you introduce the people (including yourself) involved.
 Please note: Respect confidentiality and privacy.
 If you don't have permission to share specifics (names, identifying characteristics), don't.

 Your Build-Up What happened in the story?
 This is where you fill in more of the details and create interest as you get to your important points.
 What challenge or emotion did the incident evoke in you?
 How did the circumstance in the story make you and/or the other characters feel?
 Your Transformation What was the big moment of transformation in your story?
 What did you learn?
 How did it change, educate, or inspire you?
 What did it mean moving forward?
 Your Call to Action You've shared your story for a specific reason.
 What is the call to action you want your listener(s) to do?
-Remember that it should be accessible (not so big that they won't/can't do it and it should tie back to your M.I.T.
+Remember that it should be accessible (not so big that they won't/can't do is and it should tie back to your M.I.T.